anacmota/FRET-FISH/README.md

 ## Probe design

 The folder for probe design contains 3 scripts that are numbered from 1 to 3 as is the order they are supposed to be run.
 Before running the first script download the sequence of interest at UCSC, like for example, http://genome.ucsc.edu/cgi-bin/das/mm10/dna?segment=chrX:101640630,101742858 .
-The first script has written the gene name of "Magix" and filename extension is ".txt", however this can be changed according to users preference.
-Once the oligo list file was generated, look for homologies in the reference genome on terminal.
-In case your machine cannot handle the whole file then split the file into smaller ones with:
+The first script "generate_oligos_1.m" has written the gene name of "Magix" and filename extension is ".txt", however this can be changed according to users preference.
+Once the oligo list file was generated from MATLAB, one should look for homologies in the reference genome (GRCm38 mouse in the case of "Magix") with BLAST command on Unix.
+In case your machine cannot handle the whole file without running out RAM then split the file into smaller ones with:

 split -l 20000 Oligos_List.fa